Coldwater, Kansas: Education

 The community is served by Comanche County USD 300 public school district.
 South Central High School is located in Coldwater.

 Coldwater High School closed because of school unification.
+Coldwaters's mascot was the Eagles.
+The new mascot is currently the Timberwolves.

 Infrastructure

 Transportation

-U.S. Route 160 and U.S. Route 183 passes through Coldwater.
+U.S. routes 160 and 183 pass through Coldwater.

+The Atchison, Topeka and Santa Fe Railway formerly provided passenger rail service to Coldwater on a line between Wichita and Englewood.
+Dedicated passenger service was provided until at least 1958, while mixed trains continued until at least 1961.